bhdz/glaslang/README.md

     "Syntax Error?
 Mission Impossible!"

-Check out welcome.glas OR Genesis.glas
+Check out welcome.glas OR Genesis.glas.
 You will understand much more about it.

 I hope you like it.